Lincoln-Way West’s playoff run ends with sectional championship loss to Marist

 Lincoln-Way West's Caroline Smith looks to make a play during the Rich Township Sectional game against Marist on Thursday, Feb.
 27, 2025, at Richton Park.

-But consider the path the Warriors took to reach the sectional championship, the legacy those seniors left and the outlook for the future, it’s pretty easy to see what the smiles were all about.
+But considering the path the Warriors took to reach the sectional championship, the legacy those seniors left and the outlook for the future, it’s easy to see what the smiles were all about.

-Lincoln-Way West entered the playoffs at 20-11, earning the third seed in the sectional.
+Lincoln-Way West entered the playoffs at 20-11, earning the No. 3 seed in the sectional.
 After easily dispatching Shepard, they were tasked with beating Lincoln-Way East for a third time this year in the regional championship.
 It was a difficult task, but the Warriors got it done.

-In the sectional semifinals, they faced the second seed in Lockport, a team that beat them twice during the regular season.
-A last second bucket by Molly Finn lifted the Warriors to victory.
+In a sectional semifinal, they faced No. 2 seed Lockport, a team that beat them twice during the regular season.
+A last-second bucket by Molly Finn lifted the Warriors to victory.

-The game against top-seeded Marist got away from the Warriors in the second quarter, but the resiliency they showed to get there in the first place deserves praise.
+The game against top-seeded Marist got away from the Warriors in the second quarter, but the resiliency West showed to get there in the first place deserves praise.

-While the game was tied with 30 seconds left in the opener, a buzzer-beating layup by Olivia Barsch gave Marist a 14-12 edge entering the second.
-Lincoln-Way West got as close as 16-15, but the Red Hawks outscored them 18-5 the rest of the half to take a 34-20 edge into the locker room.
+While the game was tied with 30 seconds left in the first quarter, a buzzer-beating layup by Olivia Barsch gave Marist a 14-12 edge entering the second.
+Lincoln-Way West got as close as 16-15, but the Redhawks outscored them 18-5 the rest of the quarter to take a 34-20 edge into the locker room at halftime.

-Marist scoring 14 points off of 14 LWW turnovers in the first half was the difference.
-Ava Tish and Molly Finn, the team’s guards, scored the first 24 points as Marist forced the Warriors into settling for three-point attempts.
-The Red Hawks controlled the second half, leading by as many as 22.
+Marist’s 14 points off of 14 LW-W turnovers in the first half was the difference.
+Guards Ava Tish and Molly Finn scored the first 24 points for West as Marist forced the Warriors into settling for 3-point attempts.
+The Redhawks controlled the second half, leading by as many as 22.

-Smith will being playing Division I volleyball for Drake University next year, but she’ll forever cherish her time on the hardwood.
+Smith will play Division I volleyball for Drake University next year, but will forever cherish her time on the hardwood.

 “Most of our starters are coming back,” Tish said.
 “Caroline is the only one that’s leaving, so our only problem is going to be finding a big to play.
 We’re a good shooting team, though, so I think we’ll be fine next year.”